 - global (store information available to all flows)

 All data stored in context variables is lost if the node redeployed.
-Flow and Global objects are lost if the server is restarted.
+Flow and Global objects are lost if the server is restarted learn more about preserving your variables here.
 You should always pick the smallest scope possible for your scenario.
-It might be tempting to add the global variables everhywhere, but you will decrease the NodeRED efficiency.
+It might be tempting to add the global variables everywhere, but you will decrease the NodeRED efficiency.

 context.set('YourVariable', value); // to store a variable (YourVariable) var x = context.get('YourVariable'); //to retrieve a variable (YourVariable)